President Postpones Trump National Golf Trip To Central Jersey

 Trump is now expected to visit a Maine manufacturer of medical swabs used in coronavirus testing before returning to Washington, D.C.
 “The president’s looking forward to another working weekend," a senior administration official told Politico.

-Trump's reception in Maine is not expected to be any prettier.
-The Portland Press Herald published an editorial Friday calling on the president to resign.

-"President Trump: We’re sorry that you decided to come to Maine, but since you are here, could you do us a favor?
-Resign," the editorial said.
-"He lacks the character, maturity and judgment to lead the country in a perilous time."

-Protests over police brutality and George Floyd's death in Minneapolis are planned this weekend throughout New Jersey.
+Protests over police brutality and George Floyd's death in Minneapolis are planned this weekend across New Jersey.
 Earlier Garden State visits by Trump were met with protests from activists opposing the president's agenda, including the group People's Motorcade.
-And sometimes, Trump supporters held signs of approval along the president's motorcade route..

 Click here to sign up for Daily Voice's free daily emails and news alerts.